Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Quantification of Poynting vector rotation using Stokes circles

-The corresponding Stokes plot with respect to variation in the $\kappa^\prime$ is shown in Fig.~\ref{fig:bulk_TE_stokes_parms_movement} where $S_0$ is normalized for the entire sweep of $\kappa^\prime$ making trace move along the unity perimeter of the Poincar\'e circle.
-We can observe that with increasing value of $\kappa^\prime$ from $0$ to $2$, the Stokes plot moves from the coordinate $S_1=1,S_3=0$ to $S_1=0,S_3=-1$ at which point the $k_x$ becomes $0$,leading to a gyrotropy-induced cutoff.
-From the point of view of the power components of the CTAPV, this two extreme points refer to the the point where there is no reactive power (at the no-gyrotropy condition) and when the magnitude of real and reactive power is equal.
-Apart from the relative magnitude of the real and reactive power components, the $S_3$ parameter which increases with the $\kappa^\prime$ indicates the increase in the spin of the IPV, until it becomes circular before the cutoff.
-Thus, this Stokes plot representation is an effective tool in quantifying both the relative magnitude of the components of the CTAPV as well as the spin of the IPV, both of which are important for gyrotropic materials especially for waveguiding applications.
+The corresponding Stokes plot normalized with $S_0$ at with respect to variation in the $\kappa^\prime$ is shown in Fig.~\ref{fig:bulk_TE_stokes_parms_movement}, where $S_0$ at each value of $\kappa^\prime$, making the trace move along the unity perimeter of the Poincar\'e circle.
+We can observe that with increasing value of $\kappa^\prime$ from $0$ to $2$, the Stokes plot moves from the coordinate $S_1=1,S_3=0$ to $S_1=0,S_3=-1$ at which point the $k_x$ becomes $0$, leading to a gyrotropy-induced cutoff.
+From the point of view of the power components of the CTAPV, these two extreme points refer to the point where there is no reactive power (at the no-gyrotropy condition) and when the magnitude of real power approaches and the magnitude of reactive power near cutoff.
+Apart from the relative magnitude of the real and reactive power components, the $S_3$ parameter, which increases with the $\kappa^\prime$, indicates the increase in the spin of the IPV, until it becomes circular before the cutoff.
+Thus, this Stokes plot representation is an effective tool in quantifying both the relative magnitude of the components of the CTAPV as well as the spin of the IPV, both of which are important for gyrotropic materials, especially for waveguiding applications.
 In the next section, we shall look into the application of Stokes plot analysis corresponding to CTAPV in a ferrite-filled rectangular waveguide.